 He thought he had played it super solid.
 His buddies congratulated him and patted him on the back.
 He played with his phone a bit, I guess to look at the number in triumph, or to back up the number on iCloud in case he lost his phone.

-The next week, I saw him again in our lecture.
+The next week, I saw him again at our lecture.
 He lingered a bit after the class, so I asked him what had happened with that girl the previous weekend.

 He shifted his weight a bit.
 “Oh, I texted her a couple times, but she didn’t respond.”
 He tried to brush it off like it was no big deal, but I could tell it bothered him.